FrancescoCrimi/CiccioSoft.Collections/README.md

   implement IList<T>, IBindinList, IRaiseItemChangedEvents, IReadOnlyList<T> (like System.ComponentModel.BindingList but too ligth) to use with WinForms

 ### BindingSet<T>
-  implement ISet<T>, IBindinList, IRaiseItemChangedEvents, IReadOnlyList<T> to use with WinForms
+  implement ISet<T>, IBindinList, IRaiseItemChangedEvents, IReadOnlyCollection<T> to use with WinForms

+### ObservableList<T>
+  implement IList<T>, INotifyCollectionChanged, INotifyPropertyChanged, IReadOnlyList<T> (like System.Collections.ObjectModel.ObservableCollection) to use with WPF or UWP

+### ObservableSet<T>
+  implement ISet<T>, INotifyCollectionChanged, INotifyPropertyChanged, IReadOnlyCollection to use with WPF or UWP

+### CiccioList<T>
+  implement IList<T>, IBindinList, IRaiseItemChangedEvents, INotifyCollectionChanged, INotifyPropertyChanged, IReadOnlyList<T> (like System.Collections.ObjectModel.ObservableCollection) to use with WinForms, WPF and UWP

+### CiccioSet<T>
+  implement ISet<T>, IBindinList, IRaiseItemChangedEvents, INotifyCollectionChanged, INotifyPropertyChanged, IReadOnlyCollection to use with WinForm, WPF and UWP